bradkulick/gemonade/README.md

-# Geode: The Stateful, Persona-Driven Gemini CLI Framework
+# Gemonade: The Stateful, Persona-Driven Gemini CLI Framework

-Geode is an architectural wrapper that transforms the [Google Gemini CLI](https://www.npmjs.com/package/@google/gemini-cli) into a stateful, modular operating environment.
+Gemonade is an architectural wrapper that transforms the [Google Gemini CLI](https://www.npmjs.com/package/@google/gemini-cli) into a stateful, modular operating environment.
 It enables the creation of specialized AI "Personas" (Gems) that possess long-term memory, local system access, and the ability to self-evolve.

-## 🚀 Why Geode?
+## 🚀 Why Gemonade?
 Standard AI interactions are stateless.
-Geode introduces a "Memory Bank" and a "Personality Engine" to the CLI, enabling:
+Gemonade introduces a "Memory Bank" and a "Personality Engine" to the CLI, enabling:

 *   **Deep Context:** Every session is automatically recorded to a structured Knowledge Base.
 *   **Modular Identity:** Switch instantly between specialized personas (e.g., `sys`, `coding`, `network`) with a single command.